The difference between Product Manager & Product Owner?

 In the agile world, Product Manager and Product Owner are two key roles that are often confused with each other.
 Both play a crucial role in the development and management of products, especially in the context of Scrum, an agile framework.
 But what exactly is the difference between these two roles?

-First of all: companies certainly do not use the two role descriptions perfectly according to the definitions below.
+First of all: Companies certainly do not use the two job descriptions perfectly according to the definitions mentioned below.
 The roles can definitely be identical in practice, even if they are titled differently.
-The role of Product Manager is probably officially less well defined than the role of Product Owner – overall, both roles are similar.
+The role of Product Manager is probably officially less well defined than the role of Product Owner - overall, the two roles are similar.

 The role of the product owner

-The term "Product Owner" comes from Scrum, an agile framework that helps teams to structure their work and ultimately solve complex problems effectively.
-A scrum team typically consists of a product owner, a scrum master and developers with specific responsibilities.
+The term “Product Owner” comes from Scrum, an agile framework that helps teams structure their work and ultimately solve complex problems effectively.
+A Scrum team typically consists of a Product Owner, a Scrum Master, and developers with specific responsibilities.

 The main tasks of the product owner include creating user stories for the development team and ensuring that these stories meet customer requirements.
 The product owner therefore advocates for the customer’s needs and represents the voice of the customer in the development team to ensure that the right product is developed.